bitnami/containers/bitnami/zookeeper/README.md

  - `ZOO_CLIENT_PASSWORD_FILE`: Absolute path to a file that contains the password that will be used by ZooKeeper clients to perform authentication.
 No defaults.
  - `ZOO_SERVER_USERS`: Comma, semicolon or whitespace separated  list of user to be created.
 Example: user1,user2,admin.
 No defaults
  - `ZOO_SERVER_PASSWORDS`: Comma, semicolon or whitespace separated list of passwords to assign to users when created.
 Example: pass4user1, pass4user2, pass4admin.
 No defaults
- - `ZOO_SERVER_PASSWORDS_FILE`: Abslute path to a file that contains a comma, semicolon or whitespace separated list of passwords to assign to users when created.
+ - `ZOO_SERVER_PASSWORDS_FILE`: Absolute path to a file that contains a comma, semicolon or whitespace separated list of passwords to assign to users when created.
 Example: pass4user1, pass4user2, pass4admin.
 No defaults
  - `ZOO_ENABLE_AUTH`: Enable ZooKeeper auth.
 It uses SASL/Digest-MD5.
 Default: **no**
  - `ZOO_RECONFIG_ENABLED`: Enable ZooKeeper Dynamic Reconfiguration.
 Default: **no**
  - `ZOO_LISTEN_ALLIPS_ENABLED`: Listen for connections from its peers on all available IP addresses.
 Default: **no**